infraflakes/temp/README.md

 > [!CAUTION]
 > If you use an external bar (eg. polybar, yambar) You should set it at ~/.config/srwm/srwmrc.lua
+>
 > And keybindings at keybindings.lua and canvas.lua before starting
+>
+> Make sure to read changelog before you update in case of deprecated config

 You can generate the default config with `srwm kickstart`: